NA-MIC/ProjectWeek/PW27_2018_Boston/Projects/ProstateZoneSegmentation/README.md

 1. Apply variants of volumentric CNN architectures.
 1. Discuss ways to obtain overlap- and gap-free segmentations.
+1. Discuss methods to create sector map.
+Which landmarks should be used?

 ## Progress and Next Steps